Located at 604 N. York Street, Gastonia

 1. Submit an Application for a plot in the Aunt Charlotte McClee Community Garden to Keep Gastonia Beautiful.

-2. Keep Gastonia Beautiful Selects Garden Members for the growing season (April-November).
+2. Keep Gastonia Beautiful Selects Garden Members for the growing season (April-December).

 Garden applications are more likely to be accepted for gardeners who: